CoryParsnipson/electronics-experiments/attiny-402-i2c-pwm-generator/README.md

 This is a project to use the new ATTiny series microcontroller to make an I2C controlled PWM signal that can be varied by frequency and duty cycle.

+The PWM generator will be a sub-component needed for another project, the [ap5726-lcd-backlight-driver](../ap5726-lcd-backlight-driver), that can take a PWM signal <= 2 kHz to dim the backlight output.

+The requirements of this project are:

+* Duty cycle must be able to be varied between exactly 0% (completely off) to 100% (full brightness) via I2C
+* Frequency should be slightly less than 2 kHz, but ideally larger than 1000 Hz to reduce signal noise
+* The duty cycle should be written to non-volatile memory so it can be restored on power-cycle
+* The PWM signal should start automatically, with no outside input on power up (we want the LCD screen to turn on during power-up and not have to worry about programming the LCD backlight on start up)

+As of the time of this writing, I was able to implement a firmware that could give the above capabilities and more:

+* Able to communicate to and from the device using I2C.
+The I2C device address is programmable.
+* Duty cycle and frequency are both able to be programmed via I2C.
+* Duty cycle has full range of 0 to 100, since it uses the microcontroller timer
+* Duty cycle and frequency are written to EEPROM and automatically restored on power up
+* There is an additional configuration register that allows you to configure other variables.
+  * You can invert the duty cycle (0 = full brightness, 100 = off)
+  * You can change the duty cycle resolution between 8 bits and 16 bits.
+In 8 bit mode, you only need to write the lower register of the duty cycle.
+  * There is plenty of extra space for more configuration additions later if necessary
+* EEPROM is written in intervals to avoid wearing out the EEPROM prematurely

+For some context, prior to this project, considerable research was done into trying to find a dedicated part that will generate a somewhat configurable PWM signal.
+Many dedicated ICs you can buy are domain specific, with the most common being for power supply switching or modulating colors in RGB LEDs.
+In the former application, those parts were expensive and overkill and for the latter application, all parts were constrained to low frequencies (<=152 Hz) and could not be configured to remember the duty cycle and automatically restore it after power cycling.

 ## Arduino IDE Version

 Current version: 1.8.13